 Web design presented itself as an immense opportunity for his creative impulses, and it was not long before Neil became the founding partner of Ghostdog Design, creating websites for numerous Fortune 500 companies including Oracle, Kaiser Permanente, Levis Strauss & Co, Sun Microsystems and Stanford University.
 Neil found the combination of paint and pixels to be more exciting and powerful than either one alone and has merged the two worlds in his studio practice, .
 His love of nature and science has provided Neil with subject matter for digital explorations and acrylic wash and ink paintings.
 However, his focus sharpened with the arrival of (all to common) mental illness in his family.

 In 2012 Neil dove fully into gaining some understanding how brain networks and neurotransmitters contribute to both healthy and unusually wired brains.
 By researching, sketching, then painting an image that results from that research, cascades were revealed with each bit of knowledge gained, leading to another related topic to examine.
 Neil likens the depth of these explorations and his understanding of the world of neurobiology to putting a mere scratch -- on a scratch -- of the current knowledge in that field.
 As science probes the wondrous structure of our brains, and as we expand our limited knowledge of our brain's functioning, he plans to be along for the ride as much as he is able, and continue to paint this subject that enraptures him, his family, and the leading bio-tech industry of his home in the San Francisco Bay Area.

-Neil’s studio practice is based at Museum Studios, the Peninsula Museum of Art’s studio community building in Burlingame, CA where he has walk-ins who work in the biotech and medical industries or universities.
-He lives in Burlingame, CA with his wife Juliana, son Brian, daughter Morgan, and intensely morose dog, Sophie, and cat named Pele who falls over in a Zen state at the slightest pat.
+Neil’s studio practice is based at Museum Studios, the Peninsula Museum of Art’s studio community building in Burlingame, CA where he frequently has walk-ins who work in the biotech and medical industries or universities.
+Studio visits welcome anytime!
+See Contact for a map and directions.